 - Collaborative care nurses (CCNs) works closely with you and your PCP to help manage chronic conditions.
 With ongoing check-ins, you and your CCN focus on education, mentoring, and health coaching.
 CCNs also oversee lab tests and health screenings, and monitor the progress of preventative care protocols.

 - Results management nurses contact you with test results and your PCP’s recommendations.
 They communicate directly with your PCP to help answer your questions about test results and arrange appropriate follow-up care.

 - Specialized nurses in the Nurse Clinic support all Cheshire Medical Center’s primary care teams, offering specialized services such as wound care, administration of special medications such as IV antibiotics, and our Anticoagulation Clinic.

 Every member of a primary care team is important in delivering you the best care, whether their support allows your PCP to spend more time listening to your concerns, or they have specialized expertise to offer.
 Some of these other members of your care team include:

 - Results management nurses

 Connections beyond primary care

 One way we do this is with shared electronic medical records.
-With the push of a button, your specialist can alert your PCP to changes in your care plan, and your results management nurse sees your specialist’s orders for tests so they can follow up on your care—wherever you are seen within the D-HH system.
+With the push of a button, your specialist can alert your PCP to changes in your care plan, and your results management nurse sees your specialist’s orders for tests so they can follow up on your care—wherever you are seen within the Dartmouth Health system.